mbergr/mbergr/README.md

 # Mathias Berg | Greeting
 ### Hi there 👋
-My name is Mathias Berg and I am a Industrial Engineer with a Business Intelligence diploma and a passion for data analysis.
+My name is Mathias Berg and I am a Industrial Engineer with a Business Intelligence diploma and am currently working as a Data Analyst.

-I have completed several data analysis projects using Python, SQL, and data visualization tools.

-I am highly motivated to continue learning and growing in the field of data analysis, and I am always looking for new opportunities to expand my knowledge and skills.
+I am highly motivated to continue learning and growing in the field of data analysis, science and engineering, and I am always looking for new opportunities to expand my knowledge and skills.

 <!--
 **mbergr/mbergr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.